datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-TS06-Plotting-Facets-And-Group-By-Time-In-R.md

 ## Facet by Year
-Once we have a column that can be used to group or subset our data, we can create a facetted plot - plotting each year's worth of data in an individual, named panel.
+Once we have a column that can be used to group or subset our data, we can create a faceted plot - plotting each year's worth of data in an individual, named panel.